 My art has no boundaries because I was moving them gradually with each painting I made.
 Now I`m completely free to portray whatever might come to my head.
 I also stand for female`s sexual freedom and openness, I think it`s essential to provide a safe environment for women and minorities to express themselves and not to be afraid of stereotypes and prejudices.
 Yes, women also watch porn and fantasize about rough/gentle/weird/unusual things.

-Your art is beautiful, sexy and erotic, did you always draw erotic art, if not, what led to this?
+Your erotic art is beautiful, very sexy, did you always create erotic art drawings?
+If not, what led to this?
 Why watercolours?

 I started drawing erotic art in 2017 when I realized I need to draw what I want – I need to break the stigma around porn and female sexuality.
 I wasn’t thinking much about it, it was very obvious for me straight away, my art was always quite sexual – I was always interested in human’s sexuality, Sexology – but of course I was afraid that my parents would not understand it as they were always quite strict and patriarchal – they wouldn’t accept their daughter being an erotic artist.